Employee voice is crucial for high performance and innovation, yet leaders continue to silence and disengage their employees unknowingly.

 Asking for input and then ignoring it is worse than never asking in the first place.
-25 percent of employees withhold suggestions because they think it would be a waste of time.
+Twenty-five percent of employees withhold suggestions because they think offering their feedback would be a waste of time.

 The President of PixeLINK Corporation, a Canadian manufacturer of industrial cameras, asserts: